 By the same analogy, in the references tab, the user can toggle the display of indirect references for a given object by checking the

 Include indirect references option.
-In that case, indirect references display is disable by default.
+In that case, indirect references display is disabled by default.
 In order to clarify, an indirect reference is an object that is referencing a reference of the current object.
 Finally, its possible to interact with any item listed on both tabs by double clicking them.
 This action will cause the object to be loaded in its respective editing form.